mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 4. Each object is identified by a unique key.
 A key can be up to 1024 bytes of Unicode UTF-8 characters, inclusing: embedded slashes, backslashes, dots and dashes.
 5. Key must be unique within a bucket.
 Combination of bucket, key and optional version ID uniquely identifies and Amazon S3 object.
 6. Each object can be addressed by a unique URL.
+7. storage in a bucket does not need to be pre-allocated.

 ### Amazon S3 Operations